 If you choose to use OAuth, you must create an endpoint for AlienApp for ServiceNow to access your ServiceNow instance.
 See ServiceNow production documentation for more details.

 Note: It is a best practice to have a user account configured in your ServiceNow instance that can be used exclusively for USM Anywhere.
-With this exclusive user account, you can easily filter incidents in the ServiceNow UI to display incident tickets created by USM Anywhere.
-Also, the incidents created by the AlienApp for ServiceNow and the history are displayed in the USM Anywhere UI according to this user name; by using an exclusive user account, this information will include only the information that is related to USM Anywhere Alarm, Vulnerability, and Event response.
+With this exclusive user account, you can easily filter incidents in the ServiceNow user interface (UI) to display incident tickets created by USM Anywhere.
+Also, the incidents created by the AlienApp for ServiceNow and the history are displayed in the USM Anywhere UI according to this user-name; by using an exclusive user account, this information will include only the information that is related to USM Anywhere Alarm, Vulnerability, and Event response.

 If you are a service provider or enterprise that manages more than one USM Anywhere instance, you can configure the AlienApp for ServiceNow on each instance to connect to the same ServiceNow environment.
 In this case, you should create a unique user account to be used by each USM Anywhere instance so that you can differentiate them in the ServiceNow UI and the history and incident information displayed in USM Anywhere reflects only that instance.